-Footnote 1 - Selection of slope rates should avoid right-of-way acquisitions and/or construction easements; should also consider avoidance or minimization of environmental impacts and resultant cost of mitigation.
+Footnote 1 - Selection of slope rates and median widths should avoid right-of-way acquisitions and/or construction easements; should also consider avoidance or minimization of environmental impacts and resultant cost of mitigation.

 Footnote 2 - Sag vertical curves are normally designed to not restrict the distance of roadway illuminated by vehicle headlights, which would reduce stopping sight distance at night.